sanger/traction-ui/DPL-282-todo.md

 ## ONTAddPools

-- Check existing ONT pool vuex request/state etc (WIP hc6)
-- Enter pool barcode, populate list of pools, and display
+- showing pool barcode and number of samples
-- Mock request, to return a pool [pool is an object? with what properties? where will it come from?]
-- Add List to display pools, showing pool barcode and number of samples, with a remove button [how is the connection between an instrument 'run' with its 24/48 flowcells and their linked pools maintained?]
+- add a remove button [how is the connection between an instrument 'run' with its 24/48 flowcells and their linked pools maintained?]
 - Add test for the above ONTAddPools

 ## ONTRunInstrumentFlowcells